What is heartworm?

 How is heartworm spread?

 Infestation happens as a result of a mosquito biting an infected dog.
 This is because when heartworms reproduce, they release larvae, known as microfilariae, into your dog’s bloodstream.
 A mosquito ingests the infected blood and then carries it with them.
-When the mosquito then bites another dog, the larvae migrates through the bite wound and into the blood stream, where it moves to the heart and blood vessels in the lungs.
+When the mosquito then bites another dog, the larvae migrate through the bite wound and into the bloodstream, where it moves to the heart and blood vessels in the lungs.
 The entire process takes around 6 months.

 Can heartworm be prevented?

 Thankfully there is no need for your dog to suffer from the debilitation of heartworm disease.
 Prevention is available in the form of various medications which should be administered year-round (rather than just in mosquito season).

 Heartworm preventatives are safe, easy, and much more inexpensive when compared to the cost of treating a heartworm infestation.
 Your veterinarian will be pleased to advise you on which heartworm preventative medications are suitable for your dog.

 Why is prevention so important?